zshahn/marginal-structural-nested-mean-models-under-parallel-trends/README.md

 # marginal-structural-nested-mean-models-under-parallel-trends
-code and draft of the paper "Marginal Structural Nested Mean Models Under Parallel Trends"
+Code and draft of the paper "Marginal Structural Nested Mean Models Under Parallel Trends"

+This repository contains code for the simulation and real data application from the paper Marginal Structural Nested Mean Models Under Parallel Trends.